mckennapsean/dissertation/content/05-security.md

 development process to produce a useful and effective dashboard for domain users.
 We were also able to build upon and repurpose the design opportunities we had identified with existing users from our redesign project into this dashboard project [@mckenna2016].
-We examine the role of two user-centered design methods, user personas and data sketches, that helped us find appropriate visual encodings for the dashboard.
+We examined the role of two user-centered design methods, user personas and data sketches, that helped us find appropriate visual encodings for the dashboard.
 Furthermore, we conducted a formal usability study with a standardized quantitative questionnaire in order to validate the usability of the final dashboard tool.
 By reflecting on this design process, we